 3.Propane and CO2 heat pumps only efficiently provide heat up to ~75°C, with average coefficient of performance(COP) of ~3.

-Innovation 1&2-- Soltropy Ltd's IOT-enabled, modular solar thermal system has no interconnections, freezes and overheats without damage and doesn't use antifreeze.
-Latest innovation is at TRL 7 with MVP running since 2019 and was developed with help from Innovate UK and Heriot-Watt University.
-IOT connectivity is at TRL3 and was developed with CENSIS.
+Innovation 1,2&3 - Soltropy Ltd's IOT-enabled, modular solar thermal system has no interconnections, freezes and overheats without damage and doesn't use antifreeze.
+Latest innovation is at TRL 9 with MVP running since 2019 and was developed with help from Innovate UK and Heriot-Watt University.
+IOT connectivity is at TRL3 and is currently being funded with £50K from Scottish Enterprise.

-Innovation 3-- TCS Ltd's solid-state thermoelectric heat pump utilises the Peltier effect offering silent, maintenance-free operation.
-It can achieve COPs as high as 20 with temperatures up 99°C. It is currently at TRL7 and was funded by BEIS.
+Innovation 4-- TCS Ltd's solid-state thermoelectric heat pump utilises the Peltier effect offering silent, maintenance-free operation.
+It can achieve COPs as high as 20 with temperatures up 99°C. It is currently at TRL9 and was funded by BEIS.

 Key Benefits